jtrussell/angular-selection-model/README.md

 myApp.controller('SillyCtrl', function() {
   this.items = [ /* a bunch of stuff */ ];
   this.changed = function(item) {
-    // Do something with item, it's selected status has changed!
+    // Do something with item, its selected status has changed!
   }
 });
 ```